Submodular Functions: Learnability, Structure, and Optimization: Introduction

 The goal is to output a function $f$ that, with probability $1-\delta$ over the samples, is a good approximation of $\targetf$ on most of the sets coming from the distribution.
 Here ``most'' means a $1-\epsilon$ fraction and ``good approximation'' means that $f(S) \leq \targetf(S) \leq \alpha \cdot f(S)$ for some approximation factor $\alpha$.
 We prove nearly matching $\alpha=O(n^{1/2})$ upper and $\alpha=\tOmega(n^{1/3})$ lower bounds on the approximation factor achievable when the algorithm receives only $\poly(n,1/\epsilon,1/\delta)$ examples from an arbitrary (fixed but unknown) distribution.
 We additionally provide a learning algorithm with constant approximation factor for the case that the underlying distribution is a product distribution.
 This is based on a new result proving strong concentration properties of submodular functions.

 To prove the $\tOmega(n^{1/3})$ lower bound for learning under arbitrary distributions, we construct a new family of matroids whose rank functions are fiendishly unstructured.
 Since matroid rank functions are submodular, this shows unexpected extremal properties of submodular functions and gives new insights into their complexity.
 This construction also provides a general tool for proving lower bounds in several areas where submodular functions arise.
-We discuss and derive such implications in:
+We derive and discuss such implications in:

 \begin{itemize} \item Algorithmic Game Theory and Economics: An important consequence of our construction is that matroid rank functions do not have a ``sketch'', i.e., a concise, approximate representation.
-As matroid rank functions can be shown to satisfy the gross substitutes property~\cite{kazuo-book}, our work implies that gross substitutes functions also do not have a concise, approximate representation.
-This provides a surprising answer to an open question in economics~\cite{BingLM04PresentationaSoSV} \cite[Section 6.2.1]{liad-thesis}.
+As matroid rank functions are known to satisfy the gross substitutes property~\cite{kazuo-book}, our work implies that gross substitutes functions also do not have a concise, approximate representation.
+This provides a surprising answer to an open question in algorithmic game theory and economics~\cite{BingLM04PresentationaSoSV} \cite[Section 6.2.1]{liad-thesis} \cite[Section 2.2]{BN05}.

 \item Combinatorial Optimization: Many optimization problems involving submodular functions, such as submodular function minimization, are very well behaved and their optimal solutions have a rich structure.
 In contrast, we show that, for several other submodular optimization problems which have been considered recently in the literature, including submodular $s$-$t$ min cut and submodular vertex cover, their optimal solutions are very unstructured, in the sense that the optimal solutions do not have a succinct representation, or even a succinct, approximate representation.